 You can also ask for costs to cover caring responsibilities if you or any staff employed on your grant attend a conference.
 This includes childcare and any other caring responsibility you have, provided:

 You can ask for up to £1,000 per person for each conference.

-We will pay for other essential visits, eg to facilities, for sample collection and for fieldwork.
+We will pay for other essential visits, for example to facilities, for sample collection and for fieldwork.
 You can include subsistence costs.

 If you’re away for up to one month you can ask for subsistence costs.
-These include accommodation, meals and incidentals (eg refreshments or newspapers).
+These include accommodation, meals and incidentals such as refreshments or newspapers.

 If your administering organisation has a subsistence policy, use their rates.

 If your administering organisation doesn’t have a subsistence policy, please use the HMRC rates.

 If you’re away for more than one month and up to 12 months, we will pay reasonable rental costs only, including aparthotels.
 You should discuss appropriate rates with your administering and host organisations, or Wellcome, as appropriate.
 We expect you to choose the most economical options, booked in advance where possible.

 If you’re from a low- or middle- income country and will be working in a high-income country for more than one month and up to 12 months, you can also ask for up to £10 a day to cover extra costs, such as transport and incidentals.

 If you’re away for more than 12 months, we will pay the costs of your housing.
 You should discuss your needs with your administering and host organisations.